-Once a year, Macy’s holds the biggest 4th of July party over the East River — the Macy’s 4th of July Fireworks.
-The crowd lines up along the East River (or the Hudson on alternating years).
-Think New Year’s Eve in Times Square x 40 blocks spanning both NYC & Brooklyn!
-It’s pretty crazy, and the police start installing barracks around 5PM.
+I have been shooting the Macy’s 4th of July Fireworks on the East River for several years.
+This year Macy’s is cutting back and consolidating all barges to Long Island City.
+You can still see the fireworks in person, but it will be crowded.
+The police will start installing barracks around 5PM.
 So, stake out your place early and bring a camera.
 Yes, you really can take some good shots … by following these tips on photographing fireworks:

 1. Find the best location: Fireworks can be photographed from almost 360 degrees.